UCD4IDS/MultiscaleGraphSignalTransforms.jl/docs/src/index.md

 Currently, you can run a set of very small tests via ```] test MultiscaleGraphSignalTransforms```; see the actual file [`test/runtest.jl`](https://github.com/UCD4IDS/MultiscaleGraphSignalTransforms.jl/blob/master/test/runtests.jl) for more details.

+You can also check out the examples we provided in the sidebar.

 ## REFERENCES

 1. J. Irion and N. Saito, [Hierarchical graph Laplacian eigen transforms](http://doi.org/10.14495/jsiaml.6.21), *Japan SIAM Letters*, vol. 6, pp. 21-24, 2014.